Stewart Island/Rakiura

 Stewart Island’s lush rain forest and sea-life rich shores are home to many species of native bird.
 Relatively predator free, the main township of Oban enjoys daily encounters with abundant bird life.
 Tui, Bellbird, Kereru (native pigeon), Fantail and Kaka are everywhere and frequent visitors to homes and gardens.
 Visitors will most likely have raucous Kaka noisily flying in to see what is on offer, or a curious Weka may wander past.
 Both these species aren’t shy and will take a snack from your hand!
 Stewart Island is one of the best paces in New Zealand to spot a kiwi.
 Kiwi watching tours depart each evening during the season.
 Some visitors may be lucky enough to see the Stewart Island Kiwi during daylight hours on a hiking trail or in the forest, as Stewart Island Kiwi are uniquely diurnal as well as nocturnal.

 Several endangered species recovery programs operate on Stewart Island and surrounding islands, including part of the Kakapo Recovery Program on Codfish Island.
-Only 86 Kakapo remain in the world.
-In winter of 2006, for the first time, the public were able to view one of these kakapo ‘Sirocco’ a non-breeding male was transferred to a secure enclosure on Ulva Island for 10 weeks.
-Viewing trips were held each evening and visitors could come to within a perspex pane of Sirocco.
+Only 86 Kakapo remained in the world in 2006, when, for the first time, the public were able to view one of these kakapo; ‘Sirocco’ a non-breeding male was transferred to a secure enclosure on Ulva Island for 10 weeks.
+Viewing trips were held each evening and visitors could get to within a perspex pane of Sirocco.
 This was a very special event which attracted birders from around the world for a once in a lifetime experience.
-It is hoped that the Kakapo Encounter will be repeated next winter.
+These days, the only way to see one is to be lucky enough to be one of those volunteers chosen to help with their conservation.
+By 2022 numbers had risen to 252 birds, back from the brink, but still a long way to go.

 Any boat trip – whether to Stewart Island by scheduled ferry or charter boat from Stewart Island will afford viewing of many pelagic species including Albatross, Petrels and Shearwaters (including the Sooty Shearwater, Titi or Muttonbird), as well as Gulls, Terns, Skuas, Cormorants and Penguins.
 Penguins are a common sight around Halfmoon Bay, and many other bays and coastline.
 You will see Little Blues swimming at Lonneker’s Beach (a short walk from the township of Oban) and Crested Penguins and the rare and endangered Yellow Eye on coastline and beaches around Patterson Inlet and on Ulva Island.